openshift/installer/docs/user/openstack/README.md

 If Swift is not available, the [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) storage is used as the backend.
 For this purpose, a persistent volume of 100 GB will be created in Cinder and mounted to the image registry pod during the installation.

+> **Note**
-**Note:** If you are deploying a cluster in an Availability Zone where Swift isn't available but where Cinder is, it is recommended to deploy the Image Registry with Cinder backend.
-It will try to schedule the volume into the same AZ as the Nova zone where the PVC is located; otherwise it'll pick the default availability zone.
-If needed, the Image registry can be moved to another availability zone by a day 2 operation.
+> If you are deploying a cluster in an Availability Zone where Swift isn't available but where Cinder is,
+> it is recommended to deploy the Image Registry with Cinder backend.
+> It will try to schedule the volume into the same AZ as the Nova zone where the PVC is located;
+> otherwise it'll pick the default availability zone.
+> If needed, the Image registry can be moved to another availability zone by a day 2 operation.

 If you want to force Cinder to be used as a backend for the Image Registry, you need to remove the `swiftoperator` permissions.
 As an OpenStack administrator: